foundry-rs/book/src/reference/ds-test.md

-## Dappsys Test Reference
+## DSTest Reference

-Dappsys Test provides basic logging and assertion functionality.
+Dappsys Test (DSTest for short) provides basic logging and assertion functionality.
 It is included in the Forge Standard Library.

 To get access to the functions, import `forge-std/Test.sol` and inherit from `Test` in your test contract: